PDX-Capstone-Team-A/DxWiFi/documents/research.md

 ###UDP
 The decision to use UDP packets as our means to send data was made at the start of the project.
-We knew that TCP/IP has inbuilt handshaking procedures that would require the sending of acknoledgment packets which would definitely timeout too soon.
+We knew that TCP/IP has inbuilt handshaking procedures that would require the sending of acknowledgment packets which would definitely timeout too soon.
 UDP sends out packets with no expectation that they will be received properly or at all.
 It also doesn't attempt to re-send the packets if it doesn't receive an acknowledgment.
 The trouble with this